Turnabout (game show): Star Game

-In the first series, the winner of the Sphere Game played this round alone, using a grid of 16 words that each contained one of the two three-letter sequences that had just been used.
+In the first two series, the highest scorer of the Sphere Game played this round alone, using a grid of 16 words that each contained one of the two three-letter sequences that had just been used.
 They had 10 seconds to study the grid, then 50 seconds to match the words with clues given by the host.
-Five points were awarded for each correct answer; the contestant was not allowed to return to any passed or missed clues.
+Five points were awarded for each correct answer; in the first four series, any contestant who answered all 16 words without a pass or miss received 20 bonus points.

-From Series 2 onwards, all three contestants had a chance to play the Star Game in ascending order of score from the previous round.
+From Series 3 onwards, all three contestants had a chance to play the Star Game in ascending order of score from the previous round.
 Each chose one of three sequences that all contained the same three letters (e.g. SIT, TIS, STI), which would appear in all of their words.

-About Turn (1996)
+About Turn (1995–96)

 The contestants were shown a word with three consecutive letters removed, which formed a word of their own, and the host read a clue on the buzzer.
 Giving the correct three-letter word scored 15 points for the contestant in third place, 10 for the contestant in second, or 5 for the leader.
 A miss deducted 5 points.